corenzan/parrot/README.md

-# Cockatoo
+# Parrot

 > Fetch someone's last tweet, hassle free.

 ## Usage

-Make a `GET` request to `https://cockatoo.corenzan.com/` followed by someone's username on Twitter, optionally suffixed with the desired format - currently supported `html` (default), `txt`, and `json`.
+Make a `GET` request to `https://parrot.corenzan.com/` followed by someone's username on Twitter, optionally suffixed with the desired format - currently supported `html` (default), `txt`, and `json`.
 Also, please note:

 - Responses are cached for 1 hour.
 - The HTML format provide anchors for URLs found in the tweet.